codiga/jetbrains-plugin/README.md

-## Install
+## Installation

-Go in the plugin section of your Jetbrains product and look for "Codiga" on the marketplace.
+Go to the plugins section of your Jetbrains product and search for "Codiga" on the marketplace.

 ![Codiga Jetbrains plugin](images/plugin-description.png "Codiga PlugIn")

 ### Code Analysis

-Codiga analyses your code and surfaces any issue.
+Codiga analyzes your code and surfaces any issue.
 It works for 12+ languages.
+Codiga directly annotates all issues in your IDE.
-Codiga annotates directly You can select to learn more about each violation, see them on Code Inspector or just ignore it.
+You can select to learn more about each violation, see them on Code Inspector or just ignore them.

 ![Action Available](images/actions-available.png)

-You can select to disable the code analysis directly in the project preference, as shown below.
+Enable or disable the Code Analysis in the project preferences as shown below.

 ![Disable Code Analysis](images/disable-code-analysis.gif)

 ## Connecting your Codiga Account

-You can connect your Codiga account in order to
+You can connect your Codiga account and benefit from all the Codiga features:

  1. use the code recipes and cookbooks you define and subscribe to
  2. use all your code analysis preferences on Codiga